pbinkley/microcopying_1940/index.markdown

 country?
 I know that Dr. Evans of the Library of Congress and other members of the staff here have been thinking in terms of national assistance and the larger program of the library.
-They are supported by taxes and that is what the tax money is <span style="page" id="page47">[p.47]</span> for, and they can render an assistance to scholars generally that the individual business organizations cannot afford to render.
+They are supported by taxes and that is what the tax money is <span class="page" id="page47">[p.47]</span> for, and they can render an assistance to scholars generally that the individual business organizations cannot afford to render.
 Maybe the time is coming when any questions asked by any person anywhere within the United States can be answered